Diokuz/baron/readme.md

 ##Update baron

-When container size changed (for example: you load additional data to container by ajax), you should call u() method:
+When container size changed (for example: you load additional data to container by ajax), you should call update() method:

 ```js
 scroll.update();